Henry Farm: Education

 The Toronto District School Board (TDSB) is a public school board that operates two elementary schools in Henry Farm, Forest Manor Public School, and Shaughnessy Public School.
 TDSB does not operate a secondary school in the neighbourhood, with TDSB students attending secondary schools in adjacent neighbourhoods.

 In addition to TDSB, three other public school board also offers schooling to residents of Don Mills, the Toronto Catholic District School Board (TCDSB), secular school board; and two French first language public school board, the secular Conseil scolaire Viamonde (CSV), and it separate counterpart, Conseil scolaire catholique MonAvenir (CSCM).
 However, none of the three school boards operate school in Don Mills, with CSCM, CSV, and TCDSB students attending schools situated in other neighbourhoods in Toronto.

 Recreation

 The neighbourhood is home to several municipal parks, including Havenbrook Park, and Parkway Forest Park.
 Havenbrook Park has a baseball diamond, toboggan hill and the Henry Farm Tennis Club.
-The park is situated near the Don Valley, which forms a part of the larger Toronto ravine system.
+The park is near the Don Valley, which forms a part of the larger Toronto ravine system.
 Municipal parks in Toronto are managed by the Toronto Parks, Forestry and Recreation Division.
 The division also manages a community centre in the neighbourhood, Parkway Forest Community Centre.